kbarros/smatrix/README.markdown

 A Work in Progress
 ------------------

 I'm developing smatrix for use in my physics research.
-The interfaces are subject to change.
 Your suggestions and contributions are welcome.

 **TODO list**

-Things I'm planning to do once there's a need.

-- Expose gemm operation
+Things to do; to be prioritized by user feedback.

 - Get specialization working with parallel "bare" heirarchy
 - Add ATLAS backend; JNA name remapping?
 Test on Linux
 - Hermitian matrices, perhaps others (Triangular, Tridiagonal, Unitary)